kragen/dumpulse/README.md

 a variable that’s being used by an active heartbeat, it will almost certainly be overwritten by a valid heartbeat before the remote monitoring process requests a health report.

+(The generative test with Hypothesis does generate random binary data packets and verify that they don’t change values or emit reply packets.
+This test could happen upon a valid packet by chance, but so far it hasn’t.)

 While the health report request message could occur randomly, the consequence of sending an unnecessary health report is very mild.